cyberofficial/Synthalingua/README.md

     Try this fix: https://github.com/cyberofficial/Real-Time-Translation/issues/2#issuecomment-1491098222
 * Translator can't pickup stream sound
     * Check out this discussion thread for a possible fix: [#12 Discussion](https://github.com/cyberofficial/Synthalingua/discussions/12)
+* Error: Audio source must be entered before adjusting.
+    * You need to make sure you have a microphone set up.
+See issue [#63](https://github.com/cyberofficial/Synthalingua/issues/63) for additional information.

 # Additional Information
 * Models used are from OpenAI Whisper - [Whisper](https://github.com/openai/whisper)